pengzheng0707/pengzheng0707.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
-I’m Peng Zheng (or 郑鹏, in Chinese), currently pursuing my second year of graduate studies at Jilin University.
-Currently, I am a member of the [Intelligent Content Learning (ICL)](https://ruim-jlu.github.io/team) group within the School of Artificial Intelligence at Jilin University.
-My research interests lie in generative models and neural radiance fields (NeRF).
+I’m Peng Zheng (郑鹏 in Chinese), currently pursuing my first year of a PhD program at Jilin University, where I am also involved in joint training at the Shanghai Innovation Institute.
+I am a member of the [Intelligent Content Learning (ICL)](https://ruim-jlu.github.io/team) group within the School of Artificial Intelligence at Jilin University.
+My research interests lie in generative models and neural rendering.

 I have the privilege of being advised by Associate Professor [Rui Ma](https://ruim-jlu.github.io).
 My journey in the field of artificial intelligence has been exciting, and I’m passionate about exploring novel ways to create and understand visual content.